swastik/ember-cli-styles-reloader/README.md

 ember install:addon ember-cli-styles-reloader
 ```

+### Known issues

+* ember-cli 1.13.11 and above don't have `liveReloadHost` defined.
+That prevents the styles from reloading when there's a change.
+To fix this, in your `.ember-cli` file, add the following:

+{
+  "liveReloadHost": "127.0.0.1"
+}

+... and everything should work just fine.

 ## Configurations

 * All style changes can be animated to smoothly transition between old/new change sets.